ThomasBittner1/KangarooDocumentation/kangaroo/docs/body/poseEditor1.md

 !!! warning "Remember"
     Don't forget to deactivate the *EDIT* button when you are done!

+!!! bug "Known Bug"
+    When clicking the *EDIT* button, Maya creates a little bit of a cycle, which in some rare cases might temporarily mess up evaluation a bit.
+If you notice that your interpolator stays at 100 %, you'll have to rebuild the interpolator by right click -> **Force Rebuild**
+    See [here](#known-issues) for more info.

 ### Ctrl Targets
 When you create Targets on Ctrls, it just creates a Ctrl Locator for each Ctrl that you can move around
 <video autoplay muted loop controls width="1182">